Mantel's history novel picks up another major award

 The acclaimed bestseller has already won the Man Booker prize for fiction, making Mantel the first Briton and first woman to win that coveted award twice.

-The 60-year-old also won the Booker Prize in 2009 for “Wolf Hall,” the first installment in what will be a trilogy.
+The 60-year-old also won the Booker Prize in 2009 for “Wolf Hall,” the first instalment in what will be a trilogy.

 Broadcaster Jenni Murray, chair of the nine-member panel who decided which of five Costa category winners would take the overall prize, said “Bring Up the Bodies” stood “head and shoulders” above the rest.